The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

 \subsection{The Teichm\"uller groupoid.}

 As in the previous subsections, we start from a regular atlas $\mathcal U$ of $V$.
-For simplicity, we assume that $\mathcal U$ is fine enough so that the following condition is satisfied: the union of $U_\alpha$ and $U_\beta$ such that
+Here $V$ is $\I_0(a)$, or more generally any open subset of $\I$ such that $V\subset \I_0(a)$.
+We assume that $V$ is equal to its saturation